 Tropics Close to Home

 Get tropical close to home at botanical gardens.
-The temperature is balmy year round in the conservatories of the New York Botanical Gardens, the Brooklyn Botanic Garden, and the Buffalo and Erie County Botanical Gardens, now featuring the amazing nighttime light displays of Lumagination.
-At some locations, the beauty goes wild, with tropical birds and reptiles at the Joseph L Popp Conservatory in Oneonta, and the Dancing Wings Butterfly Garden at the Strong Museum in Rochester.
+The temperature is balmy year round in the conservatories of the New York Botanical Gardens, the Brooklyn Botanic Garden, and the Buffalo and Erie County Botanical Gardens, now offering Gardens After Dark: Enchanted Winter Escape.
+At some locations, the beauty goes wild, with tropical birds and reptiles at the Joseph L Popp Conservatory in Oneonta (opening in Spring), and the Dancing Wings Butterfly Garden at the Strong Museum in Rochester.

 Romance on the Wild Side

-Get in touch with your animal side at aquariums like the New York Aquarium in Coney Island, the Long Island Aquarium, which features a Valentine’s five-course dinner plus a chocolate and wine tasting all next to aquatic displays, and the Aquarium of Niagara, and at zoos like the Bronx Zoo and Utica Zoo with critters in outdoor habitats and warm indoor environments
+Get in touch with your animal side at aquariums like the New York Aquarium in Coney Island, and the Long Island Aquarium which is set to host ChocoVino on February 10th, a five-course dinner plus a chocolate and wine tasting all next to aquatic displays.
+Book a Penguin Encounter at the Aquarium of Niagara, or spend time at the Bronx Zoo and Utica Zoo with critters in outdoor habitats and warm indoor environments

 Best Way to the Heart is Through the Stomach

-Have a culinary adventure, visiting the farm and eating in the Blue Hill at Stone Barns restaurant (advance reservations required); sampling ice wines on the Niagara Wine Trail or in the Finger Lakes, including tours and tastings of craft beers at Brewery Ommegang, Ellicottville Brewing Company, and Saranac Brewery, a great way to get your taste buds dancing.
+Have a culinary adventure visiting the farm and eating in the Blue Hill at Stone Barns restaurant (advance reservations required); sampling ice wines on the Niagara Wine Trail or in the Finger Lakes, tasting craft beers at Brewery Ommegang, Ellicottville Brewing Company, and Saranac Brewery.

 Love on Ice